World population: Modern history

-Map showing urban areas with at least one million inhabitants in 2020.
+Map showing urban areas with at least one million inhabitants in 2025.
 Only 3% of the world's population lived in urban areas in 1800; this proportion had risen to 47% by 2000, and reached 56% by 2020.

 During the European Agricultural and Industrial Revolutions, the life expectancy of children increased dramatically.
 The percentage of the children born in London who died before the age of five decreased from 74.5% in 1730–1749 to 31.8% in 1810–1829.
 Between 1700 and 1900, Europe's population increased from about 100 million to over 400 million.
 Altogether, the areas populated by people of European descent comprised 36% of the world's population in 1900.

 Population growth in the Western world became more rapid after the introduction of vaccination and other improvements in medicine and sanitation.
 Improved material conditions led to the population of Britain increasing from 10 million to 40 million in the 19th century.
 The population of the United Kingdom reached 60 million in 2006.
 The United States saw its population grow from around 5.3 million in 1800 to 106 million in 1920, exceeding 307 million in 2010.

 20th century

+The human population grew by approximately 4.5 billion people during the 20th century, increasing from about 1.6 billion in 1900 to just over 6 billion by the year 2000.

 The first half of the 20th century in Imperial Russia and the Soviet Union was marked by a succession of major wars, famines and other disasters which caused large-scale population losses (approximately 60 million excess deaths).
 After the collapse of the Soviet Union, Russia's population declined significantly – from 150 million in 1991 to 143 million in 2012 – but by 2013 this decline appeared to have halted.

 Many countries in the developing world have experienced extremely rapid population growth since the early 20th century, due to economic development and improvements in public health.
 China's population rose from approximately 430 million in 1850 to 580 million in 1953, and now stands at over 1.3 billion.
 The population of the Indian subcontinent, which was about 125 million in 1750, increased to 389 million in 1941; today, India, Pakistan and Bangladesh are collectively home to about billion people.
 Java, an island in Indonesia, had about 5 million inhabitants in 1815; it had a population of over 139 million in 2020.
 In just one hundred years, the population of Brazil decupled (x10), from about 17 million in 1900, or about 1% of the world population in that year, to about 176 million in 2000, or almost 3% of the global population in the very early 21st century.
 Mexico's population grew from 13.6 million in 1900 to about 112 million in 2010.
 Between the 1920s and 2000s, Kenya's population grew from 2.9 million to 37 million.